Unbiased estimators for random design regression: Introduction

-Our first contribution in this paper is extending these ideas to arbitrary distributions $\dxy$ (instead of uniform over a fixed design matrix).
+\paragraph{Contribution 1: {\it Unbiased estimator for random design regression}} Our first contribution in this paper is proposing a new unbiased estimator for arbitrary distributions $\dxy$ (i.e., not just uniform over a fixed design matrix).
 Let the sample $\x_1,\ldots,\x_k\in\R^d$ be drawn jointly with probability proportional to $\det(\sum_{i=1}^k \x_i\x_i^\top)\, \dx^k (\x_1,\ldots,\x_k)$, i.e., we reweigh the $k$-fold i.i.d.\ distribution $\dx^k$ by the determinant of the sample covariance.
 We refer to this as \emph{volume-rescaled sampling} from $\dxk$ and denote it as $\vskx$.
 In this general context, we are able to prove that for arbitrary distributions $\dx$ and $\dyx$, volume-rescaled sampling produces unbiased linear least squares estimators (Theorem \ref{t:unbiased}).
-This result does not follow from the fixed design analysis, and in obtaining it we develop novel extensions of fundamental expectation identities for the determinant of a random matrix.
+This result does not follow from the fixed design analysis, and in obtaining it we derive novel extensions of fundamental expectation identities for the determinant of a random matrix.
+In the process, we develop a new tool kit for computing expectations under volume-rescaled sampling, which includes new expectation formulas for sampled pseudoinverses, inverses and adjugates.

-The fact that volume-rescaled sampling of size $k\ge d$ \emph{always} produces unbiased estimators of the target $\w^*$ stands in contrast to i.i.d.\ sampling from $\dx$ which generally fails in this regard.
+\paragraph{Contribution 2: {\it Correcting the bias of i.i.d.~sampling}} The fact that volume-rescaled sampling of size $k\ge d$ \emph{always} produces unbiased estimators of the target $\w^*$ stands in contrast to i.i.d.\ sampling from $\dx$ which generally fails in this regard.
 Yet surprisingly, we show that a volume-rescaled sample of any size $k\ge d$ is essentially composed of an i.i.d.\ sample of size $k-d$ from $\dx$ plus a volume-rescaled sample of size $d$ (Theorem \ref{l:composition}).
 This means that the linear least squares estimator of such \emph{composed} sample is also unbiased.
 Thus, as an immediate corollary of Theorems \ref{l:composition} and \ref{t:unbiased} we reach the following remarkable conclusion:

 \emph{Even though i.i.d.~sampling typically results in a biased least squares estimator, adding a volume-rescaled sample of size $d$ to the i.i.d.~sample eliminates that bias altogether:}

 \centerline{ \fbox{ \quad\quad \quad\quad }} Indeed, in the simple Gaussian experiment used for Figure~\ref{f:experiment}, the estimators produced from i.i.d.\ samples augmented with a volume-rescaled sample of size $d$ (dashed blue curves) become unbiased (straight lines).
 To get some intuition, let us show how the bias disappears in the one-dimensional fixed design case where $\dx$ is a uniform sample from $\{(x_1,y_1),\dots,(x_n,y_n)\}$.
 In this case, reweighing the probability of just the first sampled point by its square already results in an unbiased estimator.
 Let $\wbh$ be the least squares estimator computed from $(x_{i_1},y_{i_1}),\dots,(x_{i_k},y_{i_k})$ with all indices sampled uniformly from $[n]$.
 Now, suppose that we replace $i_1$ with $i_1'$ sampled proportionally to $x_{i_1'}^2$, and denote the modified estimator as $\wbt$.
 Due to symmetry, it makes no difference which index we choose to replace, so